-On March 15, 1999, we and CCP Inc., our wholly owned indirect subsidiary, entered into the Asset Purchase Agreement with Powertel, Inc. and five of its subsidiaries, which we refer to collectively as Powertel, pursuant to which the parties agreed that we would purchase from Powertel approximately 650 towers and related assets and liabilities.
+On March 15, 1999, we and a newly formed wholly owned indirect subsidiary ("CCP"), entered into an asset purchase agreement with Powertel, Inc. and five of its subsidiaries (collectively, "Powertel"), pursuant to which the parties agreed that we would purchase from Powertel approximately 650 towers and related assets and liabilities.

-We will pay to Powertel aggregate consideration of \$275.0 million, which we refer to below as the Purchase Price, (subject to adjustment based on the amount of towers actually tendered to us at closing) for the 650 towers.
-At closing, Powertel will pay us a credit against the purchase price in an aggregate amount of \$383,000.00, which we call the Purchase Price Credit, as consideration for our acceptance of certain towers containing site leases which may require revenue received from Powertel or its affiliates to be shared with the site lessors.
-We call the Purchase Price less the Purchase Price Credit, the Closing Price.
-Pursuant to the Asset Purchase Agreement, we have placed \$50.0 million in escrow to be applied to the Closing Price.
-In the event that Powertel has fulfilled all conditions precedent to closing and we are unable or unwilling to deliver the balance of the Closing Price, Powertel will receive up to the full \$50.0 million as liquidated damages.
-See"--Asset Purchase Agreement", "--Escrow Agreement" and "Risk Factors--We May Not Consummate the Proposed Transactions".
+We will pay to Powertel aggregate consideration of \$275.0 million (subject to adjustment based on the amount of towers actually tendered to us at closing) for the 650 towers.
+At closing, Powertel will pay us a credit against the purchase price in an aggregate amount of \$383,000.00, as consideration for our acceptance of certain towers containing site leases which may require revenue received from Powertel or its affiliates to be shared with the site lessors.
+We call the purchase price less this purchase price credit, the closing price.
+Pursuant to the asset purchase agreement, we have placed \$50.0 million in escrow to be applied to the closing price.
+In the event that Powertel has fulfilled all conditions precedent to closing and we are unable or unwilling to deliver the balance of the closing price, Powertel will receive up to the full \$50.0 million as liquidated damages.
+See"--Asset Purchase Agreement", "--Escrow Agreement" and "Risk Factors--We May Not Consummate the 1999 Transactions".

-Pursuant to the Asset Purchase Agreement, at closing Powertel will assign and we will assume five master site agreements, which we call the Master Site Agreements, pursuant to which Powertel will agree to pay us monthly rent of \$1,800 per tower for continued use of space Powertel or its affiliates occupies on the towers.
+Pursuant to the asset purchase agreement, at closing Powertel will assign and we will assume five master site agreements, pursuant to which Powertel or its affiliates will agree to pay us monthly rent of \$1,800 per tower for continued use of space Powertel occupies on the towers.
 This per tower amount is subject to increase on each fifth anniversary of the agreement and as Powertel adds equipment to these towers.

-Although the Proposed Powertel Acquisition is expected to be consummated on or before June 4, 1999, the Asset Purchase Agreement is subject to a number of significant conditions.
-There can be no assurance that the Proposed Powertel Acquisition will be consummated on the terms described in this document or at all.
-See "Risk Factors--We May Not Consummated the Proposed Transactions".
+Although the proposed Powertel acquisition is expected to be consummated on or before June 4, 1999, the asset purchase agreement is subject to a number of significant conditions.
+There can be no assurance that the proposed Powertel acquisition will be consummated on the terms described in this document or at all.
+See "Risk Factors--We May Not Consummated the 1999 Transactions".

-The following descriptions of the agreements related to the Proposed Powertel Acquisition are summaries of the material portions of those agreements.
+The following descriptions of the agreements related to the proposed Powertel acquisition are summaries of the material portions of those agreements.
 These descriptions are qualified in their entirety by reference to the complete text of the agreements, each of which is available as set forth under the heading "Available Information".